PennLINC/xcp_d/docs/taskregression.rst

     tt=np.convolve(taskevents[:,1],hrf_signal) # taskevents = the array created in the prior step realt=tt[:-N] # realt = the output we need!

-| The code block above contains the following input variables
+| The code block above contains the following user-defined variables
 - *TR*: a variable equal to the repetition time
 - *taskevents*: the Nx2 array created in the prior step

-| The code block above produces the numpy array *realt*, **which must be saved to a file named ${subid}_${sesid}_task-${taskid}_desc-custom_timeseries.tsv**, which will be supplied in the next step to xcp_abcd.
+| The code block above produces the numpy array *realt*, **which must be saved to a file named ${subid}_${sesid}_task-${taskid}_desc-custom_timeseries.tsv**.
+This tsv file will be supplied in the next step to xcp_abcd.

 If you have multiple conditions/contrasts per task, steps 1 and 2 must be repeated for each such that you generate one taskevents Nx2array per condition, and one corresponding realt numpy array.
-The realt outputs must all be combined into a single space-delimited  ${subid}_${sesid}_task-${taskname}_desc-custom_timeseries.tsv file.
+The realt outputs must all be combined into one space-delimited  ${subid}_${sesid}_task-${taskname}_desc-custom_timeseries.tsv file.
 A task with 5 conditions (happy, angry, sad, fearful, and neutral faces e.g.) will have 5 columns in the custom .tsv file.
 Multiple realt outputs can be combined by modifying the example code below.

 .. code-block:: python

     import pandas as pd
+    # Create an empty task array to save realt outputs to
     taskarray = np.empty(shape=(measurements,0)) # measurements = the number of fMRI volumes

-    #create a taskevents file for each condition and convolve with the HRF, using the code above to generate realt
+    # Create a taskevents file for each condition and convolve with the HRF, using the code above
+    ## code to compute realt

+    # Write a combined custom.tsv file
     taskarray = np.column_stack((taskarray, realt))
     df = pd.DataFrame(taskarray)
     df.to_csv("{0}_{1}_task-{2}_desc-custom_timeseries.tsv".format(subid,sesid,taskid),index = False, header = False, sep=' ')